Gryphon4200/PHP-Media-Playback-Server/README.md

 ```
 - On Ubuntu it's located at /etc/php/#.#/cli/php.ini
 - On Windows you'll need to rename or copy C:\php\php.ini-production to C:\php\php.ini
-- You can also adgust these to suit your needs but the defaults are to small for videos.
+- You can also adjust these to suit your needs but the defaults are to small for videos.
 - You can check what files are loaded with php --ini

 ## Quick Start